 It’s possible, though, that a quick drop in traffic has nothing to do with a bad SEO strategy.
 Give your site a thorough content and SEO audit before making any major adjustments.
-If your site does well in the audit, then look for other non-SEO-related reasons for the drop in traffic.
+If your site does well in the audit, look for other non-SEO-related reasons for the drop in traffic.

 3. Your Keyword Rankings Are Steadily Dropping

-It is always wise for you to be tracking your position in search for your most important keyword phrases.
+It is always wise for you to be tracking your position in search for your most crucial keyword phrases.
 If you find that they’re dropping over time, you’ve got a problem on your hands.

 For starters, keep in mind that it’s perfectly normal for positional rank to fluctuate slightly from day to day.
 That’s not a problem.